ItsAlanK/ItsAlanK/README.md

 I am an aspiring software devloper studying full stack software development with Code Institute.
 I am working and studying from home in Wexford, Ireland

 - 👨‍💻 I'm currently working as a Merchant Support Advisor for Shopify
-- 🔭 I’m currently working on my 4th Portfolio Project [Gold Splits](https://github.com/ItsAlanK/gold-splits)
+- 🔭 I’m currently working on my 5th Portfolio Project with Code Institute
 - 🌱 I’m currently learning DJango